polterguy/polterguy.github.io/tutorials/auth-internals/index.md

 You still need to invoke the _"magic/modules/auth/authenticate"_ endpoint and retrieve a JWT token that you associate with future requests, but you no longer need to supply any username or password to this endpoint.

-**Notice** - This method assumes that your web server is a part of your Windows domain, and that you are logged into your client machine with your domain/Windows credentials.
-Also notice that Angular needs to be specifically configured on a per request level to pass in the NTLM/Negotiate credentials by configuring the HTTP GET invocation with a `withCredentials: true` value.
+This method assumes that your web server is a part of your Windows domain, and that you are logged into your client machine with your domain/Windows credentials.
+Angular also needs to be specifically configured on a per request level to pass in the NTLM/Negotiate credentials by configuring the HTTP GET invocation with a `withCredentials: true` value.
 Below is an example of the latter.